 ii.
-Personnel - Each project operator is required to have a project director employed and dedicated on a full-time basis to the MBC project, who is removed from any competing interests.
-The project director is vital to the MBC and is viewed as the project operator's key representative to ensure the MBC achieves its performance goals.
-The project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business related field.
+Personnel - Each project operator is required to have a project director employed and dedicated on a full-time basis to the MBDA Business Center project, who is removed from any competing interests.
+The project director is vital to the MBDA Business Center and is viewed as the project operator's key representative to ensure the MBDA Business Center achieves its performance goals.
+The project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
 Failure to hire a project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.

-The selection of a project director requires the MBDA Federal Program Officer (FPO) in consultation with the respective Regional Director to conduct a review of candidate qualifications.
-The project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the proposed project director's resume and three (minimum) professional references.
+The selection of a project director requires the MBDA Federal Program Officer (FPO), in consultation with the respective Regional Director, to conduct a review of candidate qualifications.
+The project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the proposed project director's resume and a minimum of three professional references.
 The FPO may also conduct an interview of the proposed candidate.
 Successful candidates will be recommended to the Grants Officer via the FPO for final approval.